wrp1002/NEAT-survival/README.md

 Artificial life simulation that uses a simplified realtime NEAT algorithm.

 ## Getting Started
-Windows executables are included in the release section.
-Otherwise you must compile it.
+Some Windows & Linux executables are included in the release section.
+Otherwise you must compile it

 ## Built With